Bill Conway (politician): Early career

 From 2006 to 2012, Conway served as Assistant State's Attorney for Cook County State's Attorney's Officer under Richard A. Devine and Anita Alvarez, working on embezzlement cases in the public corruption office.
 The DePaulia notes that during his tenure "Conway prosecuted high level corruption and financial crime cases, including the police officers who embezzled one million dollars from the Chicago Sergeants Union in 2012."

 Conway served for 5 years as Military Intelligence Officer in the United States Navy and Air Force Central Command and Senior Intelligence Director in the U.S. European Command in 2017-2021.
 During his military career, he received an Air Force Commendation Medal, the National Defense Service Medal and the Global War on Terrorism Expeditionary Medal.
 Conway continues to serve in the U.S. Navy at the rank of Lieutenant Commander.

 In July 2013, he joined the Investment Banking/ Diversified Industries Division of J.P.
-Morgan in Chicago as an investment banker managing portfolios of large manufacturers such as Ford Motor Company and General Motors.
+Morgan in Chicago as an investment banker.
 Conway left the company in 2016.

 Since 2016, Conway has been serving as adjunct professor at the Department of Finance & Real Estate of DePaul University, teaching various courses on Finance and Real Estate.
 He also works as a venture partner and manager on several investments funds including Hyde Park Angels, Boos Brothers Investments, Luxe Bloom, LLC., Raputs, LLC. and Green Street Renewables, LLC.